 By Zhang Yan

 In John chapter 21 verses 16-17 it says, “He said to him again the second time, Simon, son of Jonas, love you me?
 He said to him, Yes, Lord; you know that I love you.
 He said to him, Feed my sheep.
 He said to him the third time, Simon, son of Jonas, love you me?
 Peter was grieved because he said to him the third time, Love you me?
 And he said to him, Lord, you know all things; you know that I love you.said to him, Feed my sheep.”

 Arabs for Christ/FreeBibleimages.org

 Whenever I read these two verses, I would always ponder: There were twelve disciples of the Lord.
 But why did He entrust Peter with the heavy responsibility of shepherding the churches?

 Through constantly-reading the two passages and thinking of how Peter behaved when he followed the Lord during His work, I gradually understood why.
-It was because, while following Jesus, Peter always sought to emulate and live out Christ.
-And what he pursued was a change in his own disposition, not fame and status.
+It was because, while following Jesus, what Peter pursued was a change in his own disposition, not fame and status.
 So, regardless of whether it was persecution and tribulation, or lack in his life, he always obeyed and never complained about God.
 Though before the Lord’s crucifixion Peter once denied Him three times, this was merely his weakness.
 Peter’s essence was good, obedience to God, and love for God.
 The saw that he was someone who sought the truth and loved God, so He asked Peter to shepherd His lambs.
 And the reason why the Lord asked Peter three times “Love you me?” was in hope that after Peter accepted what God had entrusted to him, whatever he encountered, he could seek the truth, seek to understand God’s will, and often reflect on himself to see whether or not he was considerate of God’s will and whether he truly loved and was really satisfying God.
 The Lord’s three times of questioning Peter showed that He placed great hope on Peter.